iainfm/flashcards/README.md

-# Spanish Verb Flashcards
+# Spanish Flashcards

-A web application for learning most common Spanish verbs using interactive flashcards.
+A web application for learning the most common Spanish words using interactive flashcards.
+Practice verbs, nouns, adjectives, and adverbs!

 ## Features

+- Practice with Spanish verbs, nouns, adjectives, and adverbs
-- Over 100 of the most common Spanish verbs with English translations
+- Over 100 of the most common words in each category, with English translations
-- Conjugations for all six pronouns
+- Verbs include full conjugations for all six pronouns and tenses
 - Interactive flashcard interface
-- Random verb selection to aid learning
+- Random word selection to aid learning
-- Click/tap anywhere on the card or use the button to flip between views
+- Click/tap anywhere on the card to reveal the answer or get a new word
 - Mobile-responsive design
 - Beautiful gradient UI

 ## How to Use

 1. Open `index.html` in a web browser
-2. You'll see a Spanish verb infinitive with its English translation
+2. Choose the type of words you want to practice: verbs, nouns, adjectives, or adverbs
-3. Click the card or the "Show Conjugations" button to see the present tense conjugations
+3. On the flashcard page, click the card to reveal the English translation (or conjugations for verbs)
-4. Click again (card or "Next Card" button) to see a new randomly-selected verb
+4. Click again to get a new randomly-selected word
 5. Continue learning!

 ## Running Locally